Customer Service vs Customer Experience: Key Differences

 4. A few days later, they are browsing Facebook when they see a targeted advert for your business.

 5. They click the advert to be taken back to the trainers’ product page.
-This time they decide to make a purchase.
+This time they decide to make a purchase either through your website or app.

 7. After chatting and understanding the customer’s enquiry, the advisor escalates the live chat to a video chat interaction to show the customer the trainers in different colours.